coreybutler/site-tm/pages/Move Better.md

 __*•	I’d like to execute a flawless pivot turn or keep up with everyone else on the basketball court.*__

 The list of questions could go on and on.
-The point is, everybody could use a movement screen - whether you are a dancer, Navy SEAL, or someone who has never been able to touch his or her toes.

-Part of what I offer in my [personal training sessions](http://www.tina-michelle.com) is a movement screen to help identify weaknesses, imbalances, asymmetries, and limitations.
+Dancers, Navy SEALs, those who have never been able to touch their toes,.. a movement screen is for everyone.
+It is an important tool to help identify weaknesses, imbalances, asymmetries, and limitations and is part of what I offer in my [personal training sessions](http://tina-michelle.com/).
 For a limited time, I am offering a special.

 ---